naobot/qty-cinema/_posts/2022-08-29-from-paint-tube-to-youtube-short-films-by-isiah-medina-q-a-at-spectacle.md

 _Time is the Sun_ has this superimposition because I'm in the thick of it, and learning how to navigate through and out of it.
 Now when I'm watching the films altogether, I see myself grow.
 As I gain more clarity, I rely less on the superimposition as a way to bring multiple ideas and things together.
 Instead I found a maturity by the end of this sequence of films with the cut because I have a more external view, from the outside as it were, whereas the superimposition is more inside.

-**SM:** Can you talk a little bit about presenting _Semi-auto Colours_, the 16 millimeter print back in the early 2010s?
-When you were beginning to show your work publicly and have Q and A's?
+**SM:** Can you talk a little bit about presenting _Semi-auto Colours_, the 16mm print back in the early 2010s?
+When you were beginning to show your work publicly and have Q&A's?

 **IM:** What about it?